Curriculum

 The theme concludes with students participating in typical Victorian entertainment by exploring melodrama and presenting a piece of practical work in this style.
 By the end of the theme, students should be able to see a variety of differences from 19th century Britain and today, but also able to articulate how the Industrial Revolution shaped the world around them.

-Review and Exam Weeks will be held twice during the year, in January and in the Summer term.
+Review and Exam Weeks will be held twice during the year, at the end of the Autumn term and in the Summer term.

 There will also be a series of Focus Days embedded within themes where students can explore an idea in greater depth.
 Focus Days can include off-site visits, guest speakers and workshops.